web-infra-dev/rsbuild/packages/document/docs/en/config/performance/chunkSplit.md

 ### chunkSplit.strategy

-Builder supports the following chunk splitting strategies:
+Rsbuild supports the following chunk splitting strategies:

 - `split-by-experience`: an empirical splitting strategy, automatically splits some commonly used npm packages into chunks of moderate size.
 - `split-by-module`: split by NPM package granularity, each NPM package corresponds to a chunk.